- GW Home

 - Admissions & Aid

 Climate and Energy

-The solar farms cumulative 52 MW capacity represents the largest solar PV project east of the Mississippi.
-Together, the partners will be purchasing more than 2.3 million megawatt hours (MWh) of solar power over a 20-year period.
-GW is the largest purchaser, taking about 70% of the electricity from this project, resulting in an estimated 30% reduction in GW’s carbon footprint beginning in 2016.
-The project's total combined purchase size, as well as that of GW’s portion alone, was the largest non-utility power purchase agreement for solar power in the country (as measured by total contracted MWh over the length of the term) at the time of signing according to the U.S. Environmental Protection Agency’s Green Power Partnership.
+The project's total combined purchase size, as well as that of GW’s portion alone, was the largest non-utility power purchase agreement for solar power in the country (as measured by total contracted MWh over the length of the term) at the time of signing in 2014 according to the U.S. Environmental Protection Agency’s Green Power Partnership.
 To learn more, watch the U.S. Environmental Protection Agency's webinar, "How Three Retail Buyers Source Large-Scale Solar Electricity."

 To help achieve its Climate Action and GWater Plan goals, GW will rely on comprehensive energy and water efficiency plans.
 To date, GW has launched four, large energy and water efficiency projects known as the Eco-Building Program.
 In Fall 2011, the university's Innovation Task Force, a committee launched by President Steven Knapp in 2009 to identify cost savings and new revenue for reinvestment in the university’s top academic priorities, accepted the idea for the Eco-Building Program.
 The university’s Facilities Services and Office of Sustainability are implementing and managing the Eco-Building Program in phases, a few campus buildings at a time.